Leave a Message

 Conduct a Property Inspection

 Once your offer is selected, you can elect to inspect the property.
-If you do this, we’ll send an independent licensed inspector to fully check a home’s condition.
-Because it detects issues that aren’t apparent on a walk-through, a home inspection is a powerful negotiating tool and the best insurance you can ever get on a property.
-If issues arise, we’ll work with you to develop strategies on how best to proceed.
-You’re getting close, and you don’t want to set yourself up for a houseful of headaches.
+If you do this, we’ll send an independent licensed inspector to fully check the home’s condition, because it can detect issues that may not be apparent during a walk-through.
+A home inspection is a powerful negotiating tool which also ensures you are fully aware of the condition of the home.

 Approve